-As a next step, on May 25, Prime Minister Boris Johnson confirmed that car showrooms and outdoor markets in England will be allowed to open as a result of the progress made in slowing the spread of COVID-19.
+As a next step, on May 25, Prime Minister Boris Johnson confirmed that car showrooms and outdoor markets in England would be allowed to re-open on June 1 as a result of the progress made in slowing the spread of COVID-19.
 Other 'non-essential' retail outlets will be allowed to open again from June 15.
-The government is set to publish guidelines that the retail sector must adhere to in order to practice the necessary social distancing and hygiene measures.
+The government has set out guidelines that the retail sector must adhere to in order to practice the necessary social distancing and hygiene measures.

 Now's the Time to do Your Research

-If you’re in the market for a new or used car dealerships will continue to be able to respond to your enquiries and advise on cars they have in stock, and from June 1st you'll be able to visit showrooms to see cars in the metal and talk to sales staff face-to-face.
-Sales can be processed in person or online, right the way down to finance agreements being completed – and certain dealerships will deliver your new car.
+If you’re in the market for a new or used car dealerships are now open and sales can be processed in person or online, right the way down to finance agreements being completed – and certain dealerships will deliver your new car.

 As ever, it is important to invest time in researching your next purchase as well.
 After all, deciding on the make and model is only the start.
 You’ll then want to familiarise yourself with model derivatives, technical specifications, the most desirable options and so on.
 This will help to streamline your search and ensure you end up with the right car for your requirements.